NishiyaKN/obsidian/500 OCI/2 - IAM/2 - ID.md

 - Cannot be deleted
 - **All Domain Users** - contains all users
 - **Administrators** - users with access to all OCI resources
+## Principal
+- Users
+- Instance principal - resources that can make API calls to other OCI services
+- Groups